Deltares/Ribasim/compile/ribasim_cli/README.md

 julia -e 'using Ribasim; Ribasim.run()' path/to/config.toml
 ```

-With a ribasim_cli build this becomes:
+With a Ribasim CLI build this becomes:

 ```
-ribasim_cli path/to/config.toml
+ribasim path/to/config.toml
 ```